Nanticoke Lenni-Lenape Tribal Nation: Religious institutions

-Tribal church congregations have been a means for the Nanticoke Lenni-Lenape to preserve their culture, maintain ties with nearby related tribal communities, and continue a form of tribal governance.
-One of the historical tribal congregations, Saint John United Methodist Church of Fordville, New Jersey, is the only Native American Church in New Jersey so designated by the United Methodist Church.
-By the 20th century, most of the Nanticoke Lenni-Lenape Tribe’s population resided in and around Cumberland and Salem counties in New Jersey.
-They were associated with the isolated Nanticoke and Lenape tribal communities in Sussex and Kent counties in Delaware.
+Church congregations have been a means for the Nanticoke Lenni-Lenape Tribal Nation to preserve their way of life and maintain ties with nearby related communities.
+One of the historical congregations associated with ancestors of organization members, Saint John United Methodist Church of Fordville, New Jersey, is the only church in New Jersey designated as a "Native American church" by the United Methodist Church.